auxmeet/grub-cachyos-nvidia-optimized/README.md

 # grub-cachyos-optimized
-THIS IS ONLY FOR CACHYOS
+!!
+THIS IS ONLY FOR CACHYOS !!

-my settings for grub
  ```bash
 git clone https://github.com/auxmeet/grub-cachyos-optimized.git
 cd grub-cachyos-optimized